bradorego/bradorego.com/content/post/2016-05-11-product-vs-project-management.md

 # Project Management

-*Project* - a (often temporary) endeavour undertaken in order to complete a task, achieve a goal, or create a product or service.
+*Project* - a (often temporary) endeavor undertaken in order to complete a task, achieve a goal, or create a product or service.
 Casually, a project is just a thing a person or group does to accomplish something.

 *Project Manager* - the individual responsible for coordinating resources, tasks, and schedule in order to ensure the project is successful.
 This often includes things like getting stakeholder buy in, securing a budget and/or time, assembling the right team of individuals, picking a methodology (whether agile, waterfall, or anything else), creating a backlog, planning tasks, etc.